kpinjari/service-discovery/README.md

 }
 </pre>

-And also to the utility project, cloud-web-service-creator.
-This project configures Cloud Foundry so that it can convert our user provided services tagged as "WebService" into a WebServiceInfo class which facilitates the url of the user-provided-service.
+WebServiceInfo class is declared in utility project, cloud-web-service-creator which is part of this solution.
+This project configures Cloud Foundry so that it can convert our user provided services tagged with the name "WebService" (look at how we created the user provided service above) into a WebServiceInfo class.

 <h3>Instructions how to use it</h3>